GhostofGoes/getmac/README.md

 ## Known Issues
 * Hostnames for IPv6 devices are not yet supported.
-* Windows: the "default" of selecting the default route interface only works effectively if `network_request` is enabled.
-Otherwise, `Ethernet` as the default.
+* Windows: the "default" (used when no arguments set or specified) of selecting the default route interface only works effectively if `network_request` is enabled.
+If not, `Ethernet` is used as the default.
+* IPv6 support is good but lags behind IPv4 in some places and isn't as well-tested across the supported platform set.

 ## Background and history
 The Python standard library has a robust set of networking functionality,